Canibus

-Germaine Williams (born December 9, 1974), better known by his stage name Canibus, is an American rapper and actor.
-He initially gained fame in the 1990s for his ability to freestyle, and eventually released his debut album Can-I-Bus in 1998.
-Since releasing his debut album, Canibus has gone on to release 13 solo studio albums in total, as well as multiple collaboration albums and EPs with other rappers as a member of the Four Horsemen, Refugee Camp All-Stars, Sharpshooterz, Cloak N Dagga, the Undergods and one-half of T.H.E.M.
+Germaine Williams (born December 9, 1974), better known by his stage name Canibus, is a Jamaican-American rapper.
+First having gained recognition for his freestyling abilities, he signed with Universal Records to release his debut studio album, Can-I-Bus (1998).
+He has since released 13 solo studio albums, and several collaborative projects with other rappers as a member of the Four Horsemen, Refugee Camp All-Stars, Sharpshooterz, Cloak N Dagga, the Undergods and one-half of T.H.E.M.

 About.com placed him at number 32 on their list of the "Top 50 MCs of Our Time (1987–2007)", while in 2012 The Source placed him number 44 on their list of the Top 50 Lyricists of All Time.

 Early life

-Germaine Williams was born on December 9, 1974, in Kingston, Jamaica.
+Williams was born on December 9, 1974, in Kingston, Jamaica.
 He is of Jamaican descent.
 His father, Basil Williams, was a Jamaican and West Indian cricketer.
 The family moved frequently, living in The Bronx; Newark, New Jersey; Washington, D.C.; Atlanta; Miami; Buffalo; and London due to his mother's career requiring constant relocation.
 Canibus stated that he was an introverted child growing up.

 After completing high school in 1992, he spent a year working for AT&T Corporation and another year as a data analyst for the U.S. Department of Justice.
-His interest in computers and the Internet led him to study computer science at DeKalb College in Atlanta.
+He studied computer science at DeKalb College in Atlanta.

-Music career

-Early career (1992–1996)

-He began rhyming in the early 1990s and by 1992 under the name Canibus Sativa, and formed a duo called T.H.E.M.
-(The Heralds of Extreme Metaphors) with Atlanta rapper Webb (now called C.I., also known as Central Intelligence).
-In 1996, T.H.E.M. split and Canibus teamed with businessman Charles Suitt.
-That same year Charles Suitt introduced Canibus to platinum producer Frankie Cutlass and the two collaborated on a song.
-Canibus also appeared on the Music Makes Me High remix by the Lost Boyz featuring Tha Dogg Pound making it Canibus' first official appearance on a record.

-In December 1997, Canibus first publicly discussed a verbal confrontation with LL Cool J in an interview with Tourè for The Village Voice.
-Also attending the interview was John Forté, DMX, Big Pun, Mos Def and Mic Geronimo.
-The roundtable discussion was recorded by Kurt Nice and featured in Shades of Hip Hop compilation Hot 2 Def in 1998 and re-released in 2004 on Shades of Hip Hop: The Cypher.